cloudstateu/cm-122021/labs/Docker/01_docker_commands/README.md

     ```

 1. Check if nginx is running and serving new page.
 The page should be served at: `http://<VM_IP_ADDRESS>/new.html` (replace `<VM_IP_ADDRESS>` with your VM IP address).
 1. Type `exit`.
+This command will exit interactive mode (the container will remain running).
+1. Stop and start container again:

+    ```
+    docker stop <CONTAINER_IR>
+    ```

+    ```bash
+    docker run -d -p 80:80 nginx
+    ```

-This command will exit and stop the container.
-The nginx web page will be no longer available.
-If you want to get it back you will need to run ubuntu image and install nginx manually again.
+1. The nginx web page will be no longer available, because every new container will have new filesystem (without `new.html`).
+If you want to get it back you will need to run nginx image and create page manually again.
 In next lab about **Dockerfiles** you will learn how to automate such tasks.

 ## Task 9: Clean-up resources